awslabs/aws-well-architected-labs/Security/100 - Basic Identity & Access Management User, Group, Role/Lab Guide.md

 We will assume the roles previously created in the web console and command line interface (CLI) using an existing IAM user.

 ### 2.1 Use Administrator Role in Web Console
 A *role* specifies a set of permissions that you can use to access AWS resources that you need.
 In that sense, it is similar to a user in AWS Identity and Access Management (IAM).
+A benefit of roles is they allow you to enforce the use of an MFA token to help protect your credentials.
 When you sign in as a user, you get a specific set of permissions.
 However, you don't sign in to a role, but once signed in (as a user) you can switch to a role.
 This temporarily sets aside your original user permissions and instead gives you the permissions assigned to the role.
 The role can be in your own account or any other AWS account.
 By default, your AWS Management Console session lasts for one hour.

   **Important**